Customer loyalty matters because selling more to existing customers is easier, and cheaper, than finding and selling to new ones.

 - Find out what, when and how customers buy, and use this information to improve the service you offer.

-- As part of your sales and marketing strategy, set out the levels of service you plan to offer your different customer types.
+- Set out the levels of service you plan to offer your different customer types.

 For example, you might assign key account managers to your largest or most profitable customers.